Single Row vs Dual Row Light Bars: What’s the Difference in Australia?

 Combining Single Row and Dual Row Light Bars with Driving Lights

-Many Australian 4×4 setups use a combination approach:
+Many Australian 4×4 setups use a combination approach within the 4×4 accessories Australia lighting ecosystem:

 • Round driving lights for distance